Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Mobile County

-The average homeowner in Mobile County pays $770 annually in property taxes, the fifth-highest average payment in the state.
+The average homeowner in Mobile County pays $831 annually in property taxes, the fifth-highest average payment in the state.
 Of course, actual payments depend on your home value and where you live.
-Property tax millage rates in the county are 20.5.
-That includes amounts that go toward the general fund, roads and bridges, hospitals and schools.
+However, the county-wide median home value is $164,600.

 Madison County